haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 Select the Use map simulated from atoms and set the Resolution to 9
 </a>
 <a class="prompt prompt-info">
-Click on Update and not the correlation value
+Click on Update and note the correlation value
 </a>
 <a class="prompt prompt-info">
 Click on Fit and check if the correlation does improve